What Is An Intervention?

 - Establishing Intervention Team – The intervention group is developed in this step.
 The members of the intervention normally include friends, family and an interventionist.
 Meetings are held with the intervention group, and the plan of action is established.
 The time and location of the intervention is also determined.

 - Determine Specific Consequences – Consequences are presented to the addicted person to inform them what will happen should he or she choose not to enter treatment.
 These penalties often include financial repercussions, ending communication with loved ones, removing access to children, being asked to move out, etc.

 - Specific Incidents in Writing – This step involves letters written to the addict expressing specific instances of how his or her addiction is affecting individual lives of the group.
 However, these incidents have to be articulated with care, compassion and love.

 - The Intervention – The actual intervention is where the addicted individual is confronted about their addiction.
 The intervention is often held at a safe and controlled location.
 This is the time when treatment options are offered and consequences are issued.
 The main objective at this point is for the addict to choose recovery and enter a rehabilitation program.

 - Continued Maintenance – This step includes everyone involved in the intervention.
 It is important for the addicted person and his or her loved ones to be involved in continued counseling.
 The intervention group now needs to transform into a type of support group and commit to making the changes needed to help ensure a successful recovery and preventing a relapse.

-It is imperative that the intervention be carefully planned and executed.
+It is imperative that the intervention is carefully planned and executed.
 This is a critical time in the addicted individual’s life.
 If the intervention is poorly planned or goes wrong, the situation can become worse.
 The addict may choose to dive deeper into the addiction because they feel betrayed or attacked.
 Remember to keep the intervention calm, the lines of communication open and the objective clear: get the addict into treatment.